 - 1/4 tsp nutmeg

-- In a mixing bowl, combine sweet potato, banana, egg, cashew butter.
+- In a large mixing bowl, combine sweet potato, banana, eggs, cashew butter, and maple syrup (if using).
 Mix well.

-- Add coconut flour, baking soda and "glory" spices.
+- In a separate bowl, combine coconut flour, baking soda, salt and spices.
 Mix well.
-Then fold in the "glory" goodies

-- Divide the batter among the prepared muffin cups.
+- Divide the batter between the prepared muffin cups.
+Fill about 2/3 of each cup.

-- Remove from the oven and let it cool completely before adding Cashew Cream "icing" on top.
+- Remove the muffins from the tin and place on a cooling rack.
+Wait until completely cool before adding the Cashew Cream Icing on top.
 Enjoy!

 Cashew Cream Frosting - Full recipe in this post.

-- Soak raisins in warm water for about 10 min to "plump" them up.
-So it won't affect the texture of the muffins themselves.
+- Soak raisins in warm water for about 10 min to plump them up.
+Do this to make sure they won't affect the texture of the muffins.

-- If you own a grater that has two sides.
-Use the side with larger holes for grating the apples.
+- If you own a grater that has two sides use the side with larger holes for grating the apples and the smaller side for the carrots and ginger.

 - The nutrition fact below does not include the frosting on top.